Paul-Browne/Zed-framework/README.md

 # Zed.js, the 1Kb micro frontend framework

 Zed.js is a templateless micro frontend framework.
-It handles the rendering, updating and state management of your html components in only 1Kb
+It handles the rendering, updating and state management of your html components in only 854 bytes

 [Demo](https://paul-browne.github.io/Zed-framework/)